Penaz91/MiniDYM/README.md

 MiniDYM
 =======

-A very small "did you mean?" plugin.
-Also a rewrite of my [fzf_dym](https://github.com/Penaz91/fzf_dym) plugin
+A very small "did you mean?" plugin for Neovim.
+Also a rewrite of my [fzf_dym](https://github.com/Penaz91/fzf_dym) plugin.

 Installing
 -----------